- Identify and describe the role of the parts of the limbic system, the midbrain, and hindbrain

 The substantia nigra (Latin for “black substance”) and the ventral tegmental area (VTA) are also located in the midbrain (Figure 3).
 Both regions contain cell bodies that produce the neurotransmitter dopamine, and both are critical for movement.
 Degeneration of the substantia nigra and VTA is involved in Parkinson’s disease.
 In addition, these structures are involved in mood, reward, and addiction (Berridge & Robinson, 1998; Gardner, 2011; George, Le Moal, & Koob, 2012).

 The hindbrain is located at the back of the head and looks like an extension of the spinal cord.
-It contains the medulla, pons, and cerebellum (Figure 4).
+It contains the medulla, pons, and cerebellum (Figure 3.25).
 The medulla controls the automatic processes of the autonomic nervous system, such as breathing, blood pressure, and heart rate.
-The word pons literally means “bridge,” and as the name suggests, the pons serves to connect the brain and spinal cord.
+The word pons literally means “bridge,” and as the name suggests, the pons serves to connect the hindbrain to the rest of the brain.
 It also is involved in regulating brain activity during sleep.
-The medulla, pons, and midbrain together are known as the brainstem.
+The medulla, pons, and various structures are known as the brainstem, and aspects of the brainstem span both the midbrain and the hindbrain.

 The cerebellum (Latin for “little brain”) receives messages from muscles, tendons, joints, and structures in our ear to control balance, coordination, movement, and motor skills.
 The cerebellum is also thought to be an important area for processing some types of memories.
 In particular, procedural memory, or memory involved in learning and remembering how to perform tasks, is thought to be associated with the cerebellum.
 Recall that H. M. was unable to form new explicit memories, but he could learn new tasks.
 This is likely due to the fact that H. M.’s cerebellum remained intact.